 Administrations COVID-19 Prevention Committee is formulated in each region to communicate and execute preventive measures to our workers.
 Office staffs are assigned to work from home alternatively to minimize social gathering.
 Checks Body temperature checks are conducted at least 2 times throughout the day in the factories.
 Anyone whose temperature is above 37.4 degrees Celsius are not allowed to enter work premise and will be advised to consult a doctor immediately.
-In Thailand, Human Resources will inform Centers for Disease Control and Prevention hotline to have further medical assistance.
 Staff protection Masks are provided daily for free to all workers.
 Wearing mask is required from entry of premises and throughout the work shift.
-Sufficient hand soap and sanitizer are available both in factory and office for all associates.
+Sufficient hand soap and sanitors are available both in factory and office for all associates.
 Social distancing Production set up are rearranged so that workers are kept at least 1 meter apart during operating hours.
-Disinfecting work area Production floor are disinfected on daily basis.
-Canteen Management Lunch time is split into 4 sessions instead of 2 to minimize gathering in China.
-Boards are placed in between dining tables and staffs are not allowed to sit face to face to maintain a safe dining distance.
+Disinfecting work area Work area are disinfected on daily basis.
+Canteen Management Boards are placed in between dining tables and staffs are not allowed to sit face to face to maintain a safe dining distance.
 Quarantine Anyone coming from high risk area and overseas must be quarantined 14 days before entering Top Form factories.
+Reporting Each region complies with local regulations and guidelines by reporting any confirmed cases to the relevant disease control and prevention departments.